zliu-fd/lmdbjni/readme.md

 ## Using Prebuilt Jar

-The prebuilt binary jars only work on 64 bit OS X or Linux machines.
+The prebuilt binary jars work on 64 bit Linux, OSX and Windows machines.

 ### License